extremeshok/clamav-unofficial-sigs/README.md

 ### Quick Install Guide
 * Download the files to /tmp/
-* move clamav-unofficial-sigs.sh to /usr/local/bin/
+* Copy clamav-unofficial-sigs.sh to /usr/local/bin/
-* set 755 permissions on  /usr/local/bin/clamav-unofficial-sigs.sh
+* Set 755 permissions on  /usr/local/bin/clamav-unofficial-sigs.sh
+* Make the directory /etc/clamav-unofficial-sigs/
-* move clamav-unofficial-sigs.conf into /etc/
+* Copy the contents of config/ into /etc/clamav-unofficial-sigs/
-* move clamav-unofficial-sigs-cron into /etc/cron.d/
+* Copy the contents of cron.d/ into /etc/cron.d/
-* move clamav-unofficial-sigs-logrotate into /etc/logrotate.d/
+* Copy the contents of logrotate.d/ into /etc/logrotate.d/
-* move clamav-unofficial-sigs.8 into /usr/share/man/man8/
+* Copy clamav-unofficial-sigs.8 into /usr/share/man/man8/
-* set your config options in /etc/clamav-unofficial-sigs.conf
+* Set your config options in the configs /etc/clamav-unofficial-sigs/*.conf

 ### Systemd
-* Copy all files in the systemd folder to /etc/systemd
+* Copy the contents of systemd/ into to /etc/systemd/

 ### Advanced Config Overrides
-master.conf -> os.conf -> user.conf or your-specified-config.config
+Configs are loaded in the following order if they exist. master.conf -> os.conf -> user.conf or your-specified-config.config
-This is to allow certain settings to survive updates/changes of the main config file and to allow for specific os.conf files to ease initial setup
+A minimum of 1 config is required.
+A specified config on the command line (-c | --config) will override the loading of the default configs

 #### Check if signature are being loaded
 **Run the following command to display which signatures are being loaded by clamav